ThomasDegallaix/IDOS/Doc/README.md

 "gatewayMQTT/" :

+	- build : Folder used by cmake to store all the executables and the Makefile.
+		- async_sub : Executable file of the MQTT subscriber.
+		- async_pub : Executable file of the MQTT publisher.

 	- certs :
 		- ca.crt : SSL/TLS authority certificate.
 		- ca.key : SSL/TLS client key.
 Useful in order to create new client/server certificates.